2017201979LJN/Student-Code-RUC2018/Homework2/2018202133HPY/README.md

 # Description
-This is a sample homework simusimulating the IEEE 754 standard floating number operations.
+This is a simple homework simusimulating the IEEE 754 standard floating number operations.

 # Usage